vladigleba/vladigleba.github.io/posts/gospel/god.md

 > “*To whom will you compare me?
 Or who is my equal*?” says the Holy One.
 Lift up your eyes and look to the heavens: Who created all these?
 He who brings out the starry host one by one and calls forth each of them by name.
 Because of his great power and mighty strength, not one of them is missing.
 {% ct 'Isaiah 40:25-26, NIV' %}

-Satan wants to [be like God](/posts/gospel/evil.md), but he too is a created being.
+There are countless gods across the world’s religions, but the Bible declares that there is only one true God.
+Though Satan desires to [be like God](/posts/gospel/evil.md) {% rf 'Isaiah 14:14' %}, he remains a created being.
+He especially covets the worship that belongs to God alone, which is why, just before the second coming of Christ, the great test that will divide all humanity into two groups will [revolve around worship](/posts/prophecy/usa.md).

 ## How did God create the universe?